romilly/start-apl/manuscript/Chapter1.md

 Each has a name which will help you find the workspace you want to use for any given session.

-You can find out all your local workspaces using the )LIB command.
+You can find out all your local workspaces using the )lib command.

 Here's what happened when I ran it: